Best Persian Cat Health Care Tips

 Neutering reduces the prevalence of urine spraying and marking activities in males, and both sexes become less territorial and less likely to roam.

-Performing this technique also allows us to diagnose and treat some of the problems that your cat is prone to acquire while your pet is under anesthesia.
+This technique also allows us to diagnose and treat some of the problems your cat is prone to acquire while your pet is under anesthesia.

 If your cat requires hip X-rays to rule out dysplasia or a complete dental exam to rule out stomatitis, these treatments can be done simultaneously as the spay or neuter to reduce stress on your cat.

-Routine blood testing prior to surgery also aids us in detecting and avoiding common issues that enhance anesthesia or surgical risk.
+Routine blood testing before surgery also aids us in detecting and avoiding common issues that enhance anesthesia or surgical risk.
 It may seem like a lot to remember, but don't worry; when the time comes, we'll go over all of the specific issues we'll be looking for with you.

 Popular Persian Cat Varieties

 Chinchilla Persian cats are an eye-catching variant.
 These cats have bushy, thick coats.
-They were called after the South American rodent, which has a thick, white coat.
+They were called after the South American rodent with a thick, white coat.

 While there are a few colour variants, Chinchilla Persian cats are usually silvery white.
 Their black-rimmed doll-like eyes, lips, and nose.
 These cats have a light undercoat and a topcoat that is delicately coloured.
 They also have either green or blue eyes.